 Here’s an example.
 We’ll use this prompt.

 Would you like to watch this lesson as a video?
-You’ll find it for free here.
+You’ll find it here.
 (Writing templates are also included.)

 Whenever you write for your students, write like they would.
 Modeling should begin where they are.
 Then, as you continue the process, take them to new heights.
 Include whatever you think the best writer in your room could handle.
 That way, your teaching is reaching every student in the class.

 Begin with this strong but simple structure.
 Write the opinion first.
 Follow it up with three strong reasons.
 Finish with a call to action.

 You’ll notice that we’re writing in second person.
 For persuasive writing, speak directly to the audience.
 Use the word “you” and give commands (especially in the call to action).

 Elaborate to give more information.
 Fill in the gaps.
 Instead of adding what interests you, consider what the audience needs to know.

 Shake up your sentences!
 This really makes writing shine.

 - Add a hook to the beginning.
 Maybe ask a question.
 Or make a surprise statement.
 Or even onomatopoeia.
 Just pull the audience in.